Running Towards Challenges

 In my first week at Green School New Zealand, stunned by the natural beauty, warmed by this beautiful community - I’m more than ever aware of the opportunities and challenges ahead of me.

 *Learn more below about Green School New Zealand, or it’s journey here.
-Hear from Sal here on Toddle Podcast or here on The Learning Future Podcast or a chat with India Future School Leaders and finally Educators.
+Hear from Sal here on Toddle Podcast or here on The Learning Future Podcast or a chat with India at Future School Leaders and at Educators Changemakers Academy Educators.

 I never thought that leaving Green School Bali and my Green School Bali family, after 11 years, was going to be easy.